fycth/DHCP-server-scanner/README.md

 DHCP-server-scanner
 ===================

-Unix console utility that implements DHCP client functionality to scan DHCP servers
+Unix console utility that implements DHCP client functionality to scan for DHCP servers

 To compile it you need 'cmake' utility installed